What You’ll Learn 🛠️

 Dual plane balancing procedure

-By adding the correction weights for both planes at the same time, we save one additional step.
+By adding the correction weights for both planes simultaneously, one additional step can be eliminated.

 Balancing parameters

-A frequency analysis of the vibration signal also guides us in the selection of the best parameter for measuring the vibration.
-The vibration can be measured in terms of:
+A frequency analysis of the vibration signal also helps guide the selection of the most appropriate parameter for measuring vibration.
+Vibration can be measured in terms of:

 acceleration,